UCSC-Treehouse/pipelines/treeshop.md

     fab up:5

-When processing multiple samples you will need to format your manifest.txt appropriately.
+When processing multiple samples you will need to format your manifest.tsv appropriately.
 Each sample name will need to be placed on a separate line.
 For example: